facebookresearch/LeViT/README.md

 pip install submitit
 ```

-To train DeiT-base model on ImageNet on one nodes with 8 gpus for 500 epochs:
+To train LeViT-256 model on ImageNet on one nodes with 8 gpus for 500 epochs:

 ```
 python run_with_submitit.py --data-path /path/to/imagenet
 ```

 # License
-This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file. ????
+This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.

 # Contributing
 We actively welcome your pull requests!
 Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](.github/CODE_OF_CONDUCT.md) for more info.